-Struvia separation technology has been developed by Veolia Water Technologies to recover and reuse the phosphorus contains in the wastewater.
-This allows municipal and industrial clients to turn a cost (cleaning of pipework by Stuvite precipitation and sludge disposal), into a benefit (sale of struvite as a fertilizer).
+Struvia separation technology has been developed by Veolia Water Technologies to recover and reuse the phosphorus contained in the wastewater.
+This allows municipal and industrial clients to turn a cost (cleaning of pipework by struvite precipitation and sludge disposal), into a benefit (sale of struvite as a fertilizer).
 Struvia is adapted to all circular economy and sustainable development projects.

 Effluent containing high concentrations of phosphorus – for example centrates generated from digested sludge dewatering – are fed to a continuous stirred tank reactor where rapid mixing is achieved using a special mixing system called Turbomix™.
 Struvite precipitation is initiated by increasing the pH and by the addition of a magnesium salt.
 An integrated lamella settler ensures the separation of the produced struvite prills and the treated effluent.
 Typically in municipal applications the treated effluent is returned to the head of the treatment works.